-This art installation, known as the Parkfield Interventional EQ Fieldwork (PIEQF), uses actual California earthquake waves recorded by the USGS seismic network to trigger a hydraulic shake table installed in a 75 ft. long x 30 ft. wide excavated trench.
-The shake table is activated in near real-time whenever California earthquakes from magnitude 0.1 and above occur.
+This art installation, known as the Parkfield Interventional EQ Fieldwork (PIEQF), uses earthquake waves recorded by the USGS seismic network in California to trigger a hydraulic shake table installed in an excavated trench.
+The shake table is activated in near real-time as earthquakes occur throughout California.
 The shaking causes 10-foot steel vertical rods attached to the table to oscillate and resonate, reflecting the dynamic nature of the Californian landscape.

+The shake table was located in the small town of Parkfield, California, between the Parkfield Cafe and Fire Station.
+It was installed and open to the public through November, 2008.
 Parkfield is situated right on the San Andreas Fault midway between San Francisco and Los Angeles.
-Parkfield is known as the earthquake capital of California, due to the large number of Magnitude 6 to Magnitude 6.5 (M6.0 – M6.5) earthquakes that have occurred there in the past 150-years.
+Parkfield is sometimes referred to as the “earthquake capital of California”, due to the large number of M6.0 – M6.5 earthquakes that have occurred over the past 150 years.
 The most recent Parkfield earthquake, a M6.0, occurred in 2004.

 The conceptual basis behind the earthwork is to bring all seismic events to a hypothetical epicentre.
 Each time a seismic event is reported, the horizontal motion of an earthquake is triggered on the shake table, providing a feedback loop between California quakes and a physical and mechanical representation of the events.
 According to David, “PIEQF is a seismic art work designed to introduce human interaction within geological time.
 Conceptually PIEQF is a blip on the geological radar, an interactive earthwork which connects, maps and creates a temporary reference point within the scale of geological time.”